 - I am married to a manly, good-looking, woodworker/designer/can do anything kinda guy named Josh.

-- My passion is for loving Jesus and loving young people.
+- My passion is for loving Jesus and seeing people fall in love with Him.

 - I have two cats, Lion and Rhino.
 I think naming animals after other animals is one of the highest levels of humor.